TheFlightSimsOfficial/research-labs/README.md

   <img src="https://github.com/TheFlightSims/research-labs/blob/main/banner.png?raw=true" />
 </p>

-### Wanring: This project requires validation to complete.
-DO NOT install it on your system.
-Use these at your own risk!

 # The Repository

 This repository enables [Windows Subsystem for Linux](https://aka.ms/wsl) capabilities to provide Labs multi-user mode for schools, businesses, or labs.